rdragonz/hamyamdiscord/README.md

 1. Install required python libraries from the requirements.txt file
 > python -m pip install -r requirements.txt
-2. Edit the hamyambot.py file to include your credentials for Discord and QRZ.
+2. Edit the hamyam.conf file to include your credentials for Discord and QRZ.
+This file is in JSON format.
 See below for information on obtaining these credentials.
 3. Run the bot
 > python hamyambot.py

 ## Configuration
 Information about the bot's configuration options is provided here.
-Values that are considered sensitive and not to be shared are tagged with "Remove before flight" for development reasons.
+This file is in JSON format, so you will need to take care to follow proper JSON formatting when adding your information.
+A JSON validation tool may help in ensuring that you are following the correct format.

 ### QRZ_USERNAME
 The username you would normally use to log in to QRZ.
 This will typically be your callsign or email address.